dihedron/netcheck/README.md

 Create one or more bundles, each containing the set of checks to run.
 It's possible to write bundles in JSON or YAML format.
 See directory `_tests` for examples.

-Supported protocols include TCP, UDP, ICMP, TLS over streams (TLS) and TLS over datagrams (DTLS), the latter two including certificate verification; TCP, UDP, TLS and DTLS checks require an address including hostname/IP address and port (`host.example.com:80` or `192.168.1.15:443`); ICMP checks only require the hostname or IP address.
+Supported protocols include TCP, UDP, ICMP, SSH, TLS over streams (TLS) and TLS over datagrams (DTLS), the latter two including certificate verification; TCP, UDP, SSH, TLS and DTLS checks require an address including hostname/IP address and port (`host.example.com:80` or `192.168.1.15:443`); ICMP checks only require the hostname or IP address.

 It's possible to specify the default timeout for the whole bundle, or more specific timeouts for each check within a bundle.
 Moreover it's possible to specify how many times to retry in case of failure and a wait time between attempts.